Eric-Lingren/oanda_server_scripts/README.md

-# oanda_server_scripts
+# Oanda Server Scripts

-These server scripts are intended to speed up the development and deployment of my robotic trading algorithms on the digital ocean plaform.
-There are some manual steps but much of the setup has been automated.
-This is intended to work in conjunction with my robotic algos.
+These server scripts are intended to speed up the development and deployment of my robotic trading algorithms on the Digital Ocean platform.
+There are some manual steps but much of the setup has been automated with the scripts in this repo.
+This is intended to work in conjunction with my robotic forex trading algos.
 A sample algo is found here https://github.com/Eric-Lingren/oanda_v20_platform.git

 This guide will be broken into 4 steps.

-Step 1 is creating your Digital Ocean Server
+Step 1 is for creating your Digital Ocean Server
-Step 2 is creating users for your Digital Ocean Server
+Step 2 is for creating users for your Digital Ocean Server
-Step 3 is configuring your Digital Ocean Server
+Step 3 is for configuring your Digital Ocean Server
-Step 4 is creating and configuring the robots
+Step 4 is for creating and configuring the robots

 ### Step 1 : Create Your Digital Ocean Server